 Trupanion (TRUP) Receives a Buy from RBC Capital

-In a report issued on April 23, Shweta Khajuria from RBC Capital maintained a Buy rating on Trupanion (TRUP), with a price target of $39.00.
+RBC Capital analyst Shweta Khajuria maintained a Buy rating on Trupanion (TRUP) yesterday and set a price target of $39.00.
 The company’s shares closed last Friday at $29.65.

 According to TipRanks.com, Khajuria is a 4-star analyst with an average return of 6.9% and a 83.3% success rate.
 Khajuria covers the Technology sector, focusing on stocks such as J2 Global, TrueCar, and SciPlay.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Trupanion with a $41.50 average price target, which is a 37.1% upside from current levels.
+Trupanion has an analyst consensus of Strong Buy, with a price target consensus of $41.50, a 37.1% upside from current levels.
 In a report issued on April 13, Canaccord Genuity also maintained a Buy rating on the stock with a $42.00 price target.

 See today’s analyst top recommended stocks >>